ashcdev-hub/opencode-go-usage/README.md

 - **Session persistence** — caches usage data locally so the popover shows meaningful data immediately on launch while the hidden web view re-authenticates
 - **Idle-friendly** — the hidden web view is torn down between scrapes so the app sits at near-baseline memory when you're not looking at it
 - **Snappy sign-in** — the popover shows a loading spinner throughout the auth flow and renders progress bars within ~2–3 s of completing sign-in
+- **Right-click context menu** — right-click the menu bar icon for About, Sign Out, and Quit

 ## Requirements